Data Use Policy

 Just as when you are using a VPN, we can still access the above information.
 Furthermore, if we wanted to, we could go back through the exit node IP Addresses which are routinely published by Tor and determine if you are using TOR.
 We will also see similar information if you visit this site through our Onion service .

 Data Use Policy Changes

-Although most changes are likely to be minor, Tactical Tech may change its Data Use Policy from time to time on any of its websites, and at Tactical Tech’s sole discretion.
-We encourage visitors to frequently check this page for any changes to our Data Use Policy.
-Your continued use of this site after any change to this Data Use Policy will constitute your acceptance of such change.
+Although most changes are likely to be minor, we may change Our Data Our Selve's Data Use Policy from time to time, in responce to legal and technical changes and at our discretion.
+We encourage visitors to frequently check this page for any changes to this Data Use Policy.
+Your continued use of this site after any change in this Data Use Policy constitutes your acceptance of these change.

 Reusing this Data Use Policy

 You are welcome to reuse and be inspired by this Data Use Policy after making sure it complies with the way your website tracks, uses and discloses users information.

 This document was last updated 24 May 2018.